Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry/README.md

 # Azure Monitor Opentelemetry Distro client library for Python

 The Azure Monitor Distro of [Opentelemetry Python][ot_sdk_python] provides multiple installable components available for an Opentelemetry Azure Monitor monitoring solution.
-It allows you to instrument your Python applications to capture and report telemetry to Azure Monitor via the Azure monitor exporters.
+It allows you to instrument your Python applications to capture and report telemetry to Azure Monitor via the Azure monitor exporters as a "one-stop-shop" telemetry solution in which you only one line of code to instrument your application.

+If you require more advanced configurations than the ones available below or if you have complex telemetry scenarios, we recommend instrumenting directly with the [Azure Monitor OpenTelemetry exporters][azure_monitor_opentelemetry_exporters].

+Prior to using this SDK, please read and understand [Data Collection Basics](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-overview?tabs=python), especially the section on [telemetry types](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-overview?tabs=python#telemetry-types).
+OpenTelemetry terminology differs from Application Insights terminology so it is important to understand the way the telemetry types map to each other.

 This distro automatically installs the following libraries: